CU-ESIIL/Maka-Sitomniya/datacube/notebooks/README.md

 The scripts can be combined in a variety of ways:

 - create a notebook that uses objects from these notebooks
+  - stream together multiple notebooks to build layers of datacube
   - will need to `reproject` to align `xarray` objects, for instance
 - extract code segments from notebooks and create functions
   - put these functions in `myfunc.py` files